Shinyhunter2109/Discord-Moveset-Bot/README.md

 - Game_Status_Change ✔️

-## 24/7 Online- Feature:

-- You can also invite this Bot to your Discord Server: https://discord.com/api/oauth2/authorize?client_id=681597377861386326&permissions=0&scope=bot
-- This Bot is from now 24/7 Online |

 ## Setup for Own Usage:

 - Install the latest Python Version [Make sure you enable PIP Connection otherwise it won´t work]